 Will kids accustomed to virtual magic tricks readily invite self-discipline, the handmaid of hard work?
 We express ourself through the click of likes and flurry of fingers on Facebook, Twitter, Instagram (not saying I object to your liking this post).
-Will the breeziness with which kids are talking online from a progressively younger age wear on their ability to articulate themselves on important matters?
-To frame an opinion, analysis, insight on literature, politics, faith?
-Navigating gizmos well does not mean you will be unable to communicate effectively.
-But obviously times have changed.
+The breeziness with which kids are talking online from a progressively younger age will wear on their ability to articulate themselves on important matters.
+To frame an opinion, analysis, insight on literature, politics, faith.
+Navigating gizmos well does not mean they will be unable to communicate effectively.
+But obviously, times have changed.